mathcamp/steward_palantir/README.rst

 arguments.
 Those are the values filled in by the ``handlers`` section of the check file.

-Handlers may mutate the ``status`` object, which will will change the value passed to successive handlers.
-If a handler returns ``True``, it will stop the propagation of the event.
+Handlers may mutate the ``status`` object, which will change the value passed to successive handlers.
+If a handler returns ``True``, it will stop running handlers.
 Any successive handlers will not be run.

 Alerts
 ======
 An alert is just an indicator that something is going wrong.
-Alerts are managed with the :meth:`steward_palantir.handlers.alert` handler.
+Alerts are managed with the ``steward_palantir.handlers.alert`` handler.
 It's a useful way to mark checks as failing or not.

 When the ``alert`` handler runs, it will create an alert if the check status